diogoveirospro/lei-24-s2-1dg-g072/docs/sprintC/us029/01.requirements-engineering/Readme.md

-# US029 - Register a Vehicle
+# US029 - Completion of a Task

 ## 1. Requirements Engineering

 ### 1.1.
 User Story Description

-The VFM wants to register a vehicle.
+As a Collaborator, I want to record the completion of a task.

 ### 1.2.
 Customer Specifications and Clarifications

 **From the project statement document:**

->	The vehicle as the following attributes: Plate number, Brand, Model, Type, Tare, Gross weight, Current Kms, Registration Date, Acquisition Date and Service Frequency (in Kms).

 **From the client clarifications:**

-> **Question:** When a vehicle is registered, are there specific requirements for accepting the brand?
-For example, does the system need to check if the brand is on a predetermined list?
-Does this also apply to the model or any other characteristics?
+> **Question:** So, my question is the following: does the task associated with the Agenda entry in which this happens remain in the To-do List or can it be removed, unlike what happens in the Agenda?
+Or even, would this process be different between a completed task and a canceled task?
 >
-> **Answer:** No; one can consider a list of brands and a list of models previously inserted in the system, no need to go through validations.

-> **Question:** For the application to work does the FM need to fill all the attributes of the vehicle?
->
 > **Answer:** Yes.
+> I suppose when a task goes to the Agenda, it leaves the To-Do list but maybe a different flow could be considered.

 ### 1.3.
 Acceptance Criteria